 During high season there are quite a few places to stay in Yelapa.
 You can either stay in town, on the beach or on the opposite side by the beach.
 The price varies from reasonable to quite expensive.
 We stayed at Casa Bahia Bonita.
 The room was great, we had a lot of space, a kitchen and a bug net at night.
 Because we were there during low season we were the only ones staying at the hotel and we did not have internet, it was shut off for low season.
 Having no internet was okay, we spent most of our time at the beach anyway, and if we needed WiFi Hotel Lagunita had a great connection on the beach.

-Things to do in Yelapa
+What to do in Yelapa

-Enjoying the amazing beach – The beach might be small but if you bring your own sarong and sit away from the restaurant chairs you can have a slice completely to yourself.
+The beach might be small but if you bring your own sarong and sit away from the restaurant chairs you can have a slice completely to yourself.

-Hike the waterfalls – Yelapa is graced with two tall waterfalls.
+Yelapa is graced with two tall waterfalls.
 One is located in town, less than a 10 minute walk away from the main area.
 The other waterfall is an hour and a half hike away.
 Both waterfalls are worth a visit, the first one because it is so close and the second because the hike is easy and the waterfall is stunning!

-Explore the town of Yelapa – Diminutive in size, Yelapa is quick and fun to explore.
+Diminutive in size, Yelapa is quick and fun to explore.
 Even-though everything has to be brought in by boat, Yelapa has plenty of restaurants and shops to check out….if your visiting in high season.
 During low season most of the restaurants and stores in town are completely closed.
 The only places that stay busy year round are the beach restaurants, where tour boats drop people off for the day, and the small convenience shops.
 If you are not staying in town it’s kind-of a headache to get there, you either have to wade across the river or walk 40 minutes to the pedestrian bridge and down.
 Staying on the opposite side of town we found ourselves going to Hotel Lagunita quite often.
 Hotel Lagunita is located on the beach, the food and drinks are decently priced and the staff is very friendly.

 My girlfriend and I spent 6 nights in Yelapa on a budget.
 We stayed on the other side of the beach, opposite town, which was cheaper.
 Which was perfect for us as were completely secluded.
 We did more trips than necessary into town but it was not too bad of a walk, and the river crossing was always interesting.
 The main waterfall hike was the highlight of my time in Yelapa.
 The beach was also surreal, which was Emma’s favorite part.